 How to Get from Cancun to Tulum Mexico

-If Tulum is your first stopping point on a wider itinerary around Quintana Roo and the Yucatan, renting a car in Mexico can give you a lot more freedom and flexibility.
-However, if you are planning on staying in an all-inclusive resort in Tulum for two weeks, you probably don’t need a vehicle and you can simply get a transfer or a bus.
+If Tulum is your first stopping point on a wider itinerary around Quintana Roo and various places in the Yucatan, renting a car in Mexico can give you a lot more freedom and flexibility.
+However, if you are planning on staying in an all-inclusive resort in Tulum for two weeks and you don’t intend to venture far, you probably don’t need a vehicle and you can simply get a transfer or a bus.